youtube/cobalt/cobalt/site/docs/reference/starboard/modules/15/decode_target.md

 SbDecodeTargets.
 Some Starboard implementations may need to have references to some graphics objects when creating/destroying resources used by SbDecodeTarget.
-References to SbDecodeTargetGraphicsContextProvider objects should be provided to all Starboard functions that might create SbDecodeTargets (e.g.
+References to SbDecodeTargetGraphicsContextProvider objects should be provided to all Starboard functions that might create SbDecodeTargets.
-SbImageDecode()).

 #### Members